Hoya pubicalyx 'Red Buttons'

 Bloom Time: Spring

-Hoya pubicalyx ‘Red Buttons’ is a woody, epiphyte or scrambling shrub with deep dark purple flowers with red centers.
-It often has purple or red stems as well as blotches on leaves of the same color.
+Hoya pubicalyx 'Red Buttons' is a woody epiphyte or scrambling shrub with clusters of deep dark purple flowers with red centers.
+It often has purple or red stems and blotches on leaves of the same color.
 This plant is a fairly fast grower with blooms in the springtime.

 USDA hardiness zone 10b to 11b: from 35 °F (+1.7 °C) to 50 °F (+10 °C).